docker/awesome-compose/nextcloud-postgres/README.md

     ...
 ```

-When deploying this setup, docker-compose maps the nextcloud container port 80 to
+When deploying this setup, docker compose maps the nextcloud container port 80 to
 port 80 of the host as specified in the compose file.

-## Deploy with docker-compose
+## Deploy with docker compose

 ```
-$ docker$ compose up -d
+$ docker compose up -d
 Creating network "nextcloud-postgres_default" with the default driver Creating volume "nextcloud-postgres_nc_data" with default driver Pulling nc (nextcloud:apache)...